 The answer to the question is yes.
-Many areas of Birmingham have a high density of buildings.
-For this reason, the impact of Japanese Knotweed is devastating.
+Many areas of Birmingham have a high density of buildings, such as Birmingham City Centre.
+For this reason, the impact of Japanese knotweed is devastating.
 A single square metre patch of this resilient and destructive plant may produce up to 250 shoots.
 One root system can spread up to 7m underground and the plant can grow as much as 2 cm a day.
-Damage to drains, roads, pavements, paths, driveways and walls results.
+This results in damage to drains, roads, pavements, paths, driveways and walls.